 • SHOW SOME RESTRAINT: To prevent injury, pets should always be secured in the backseat when the car is moving—dogs in a seat belt and harness, cats in a carrier.
 As much as your pet may want to ride shotgun, the explosive force of an expanding airbag can crush a cat carrier and seriously injure an animal in the passenger seat.
 If you have a station wagon or SUV, another option is installing a barrier behind the backseat that keeps your pet confined to the cargo area.

 • PACK IT IN: If your car is piled with luggage or household goods, make sure everything is securely tied down to prevent heavy objects from toppling onto your pet when the vehicle is in motion.

-• EVERYBODY INSIDE: Don't let your dog ride with his head out the window.
-As much as he enjoys the wind in his fur, flying rocks and debris can cause injuries and the increased airflow can damage lungs.
+• EVERYBODY INSIDE: Don't let your dog ride with their head out the window.
+As much as they enjoy the wind in their fur, flying rocks and debris can cause injuries and the increased airflow can damage lungs.

 • CAUTION:PRECIOUS CARGO: To prevent theft or heat stroke, never leave your pet in the car unattended.
 Even with windows cracked, the temperature inside a car on a mild day can rapidly rise to dangerous levels that can cause brain damage or death.

-• MAKE LIKE A BOY SCOUT: Make sure your pet's vaccinations are up-to-date, and bring a copy of her records and, in case of emergency, a list of veterinary clinics along your route.
+• MAKE LIKE A BOY SCOUT: Make sure your pet's vaccinations are up-to-date, and bring a copy of their records and, in case of emergency, a list of veterinary clinics along your route.

 Pet travel gear: Find seat belts, harnesses, and backseat barriers at humanedomain.org.